 Root Cause & Impact Analysis

 Without understanding what each incident affects it’s impossible to make a clear incident prioritization.
-To speed up incident investigation time you need to understand the root cause of the problem it can be difficult to determine due to the high complexity and volume of the infrastructure.
+To speed up incident investigation time you need to understand the root cause of the problem that can be difficult to determine due to the high complexity and volume of the infrastructure.

 Impact analysis is needed to understand how much the problem affects the business and which problem takes priority.